COSMO-ORG/fieldextra-wiki/Planning.md

        Provide more problem based solutions
        > large set of examples, illustrating as many applications as possible, based on small input files, including documented namelist and input
+     + [2w] Better integrate docu in GitHub (ask Carlos)
+       > README.user integrated in GitHub with MarkDown language
+       > cookbook integrated with active links to README.user for namelist keys

 ###### Priority medium